Nanoscale spin imaging and sensing

 Temperature sensing in single-cell organisms:

-Funded by a grant from the Moore Foundation, this interdisciplinary project is addressing questions at the nanoscale in living organisms.
+This interdisciplinary project addresses questions at the nanoscale in living organisms.
 We use NV centres in diamond nanocrystals, which act as bio-compatible nano-sensors, to probe magnetic field and temperature at the nanoscale in single-cell organisms.
+In the GIF below, the mitochondrial network of a HeLa cell (green) is targeted with nanodiamonds (red) for sensing.

 Hamiltonian engineering of spin ensembles:

-A newly-developed, versatile toolkit for spin control allows the engineering of spin-spin interactions and local disorder in an ensemble of spins, using only global control pulses (Zhou PRX 2020 and Choi PRX 2020).
+A newly-developed, versatile toolkit for spin control allows the engineering of spin-spin interactions and local disorder in an ensemble of spins, using only global control pulses (Zhou et al. PRX 2020 and Choi et al. PRX 2020).
 We will explore the possibilities this toolkit provides for Hamiltonian engineering in dense spin ensembles in 2D and 3D systems.

 New materials discovery using quantum sensors: